To make this list easier to navigate, I have organized it into five sections:

 Writing and speaking prompts for each day of the year, oriented around a striking image.
 Ideal for young learners and intermediate (B1-B2) ELLs.

-Resources for Teaching Advanced Learners
+Activities for Advanced Learners

 Content designed to exercise the writing and speaking skills of students who speak English as a native language can be equally engaging for upper-intermediate and advanced ELLs.
 Here are a few great resources to consider.